 The Dome Art and Antiques and The Arts and Crafts Eco Project.

-I left school at 16 years of age and began a four year engineering apprenticeship with British Road Services specialising in my final year in Turbine and Turbo Technologies.
-At twenty years of age I then entered a career in the Oil Industry with Vetco Gray as an Installation and Production Engineer specialising in Wellheads, Completions and Entire Shutdown Systems, later pioneering the SMS systems for National Oil Well.
-At 24 years old I decided to give up the Oil Industry to pursue a new career in Antiques something I had been interested in from a young age.
+I left school at 16 years of age and began a four year engineering apprenticeship with British Road Services specialising in my final year at college I specialised in Turbine and Turbo Technologies.
+At twenty years of age I then entered a career in the Oil Industry with Vetco Gray as an Installation and Production Engineer specialising in Well Heads, Completions and Entire Shutdown Systems, later pioneering the SMS systems for National Oil Well which is now used all over the world.
+At 24 years old I decided to give up the Oil Industry to pursue a new career in Art and Antiques something I had been interested in from a young age.

 When I began to deal in Antiques I noticed a huge opening in my area in House clearance.
 There was no real service in my area at that time except the auctions and within no time I was inundated, often doing two house clearances in one day.
 The house clearance work was very hard, yet so rewarding not just with what I found but the wonderful people who were so generous with their knowledge of the pieces they had owned throughout their lives or grown up with.
-The more I began to understand the world of antiques.
 As I learnt more I began to realise that I was naturally drawn towards items from The Arts and Crafts Movement.
 I began to study the period, researching pieces I had purchased and it soon became clear that The Arts and Crafts Movement was to become my life's passion.
 It is always so interesting, I am learning all the time, you never know what you might find and I love the hunt.
-It reminds me of when I was a young boy hunting for treasure with my brother Chris how fond those memories are and once in a blue moon the treasure arrives at your door.
+It reminds me of when I was a young boy hunting for treasure with my brother Chris, how fond those memories are and once in a blue moon the treasure arrives at your door.

 Tony Geering has appeared in a number of TV programmes for the BBC, Channel 4 and ITV including